uxrocket/uxrocket.select/README.md

 opened               | Open indicator class for your theme.
 Added to wrapper.
 Plugin also adds `uxr-select-opened` for internal usage. current              | Selection class for your theme.
 It is the element where the selected option is showed. arrow                | Arrow class for your theme.
-It is the part where select triangle shown. list                 | Unordered option list class for your theme. option               | Class for each option in the list.
+It is the part where select triangle shown. drop                 | Drop class for your theme, which holds the search and list. list                 | Unordered option list class for your theme. option               | Class for each option in the list.
 It is the anchor element in each `li`. selected             | Selected option class for your theme.
 It is applied to `li` items in the list.